gcollombet/mandelbrot_rust_wgpu/readme.md

 # Real time Mandelbrot set explorer

+## What is it ?

-It has been done millions of times, but I wanted to do it myself.
+Yes, yet another mandelbrot set explorer.
+It has been done millions of times, but I wanted to do it myself...

 This version is focused on real time navigation.

 The acceleration given by the GPU allow to render the Mandelbrot set in real time, even at high zoom level.

+### Navigation

 The navigation is done with the mouse, and the zoom is done with the mouse wheel.